jonathanborenstein/SSE-Reactive-Demo/README.md

 To run the demo download or clone the project, and in that directory run the command <code>mvn clean spring-boot:run</code> or import it into your favorite IDE.

-Open up a browser and go to localhost:8080 to see it in action.
+Open up a browser and go to localhost:8080 to see it in action or view a demo here: https://sse-demo.cfapps.io/